Skip to main content

 Which hardware wallet should I buy?

-Ledger and Trezor are the two most established brands.
-Ledger Nano S Plus (~$80) is great for most users.
-Trezor Model One (~$70) is fully open-source.
+Ledger Nano S Plus (~$80) and Trezor Model One (~$70) are both great starting points.
+Ledger has a secure element chip; Trezor is fully open-source.
 Both support thousands of cryptocurrencies.
-Always buy directly from the manufacturer — never from third-party resellers who may have tampered with the device.
+The most important rule: always buy directly from the manufacturer, never from a third-party reseller.

 What happens if I lose my hardware wallet?

-Your crypto is safe as long as you have your seed phrase.
-Buy a new hardware wallet, enter your seed phrase during setup, and all your accounts and funds are restored.
-This is why the seed phrase backup is more important than the physical device itself.
+Your crypto is fine as long as you have your seed phrase.
+Just buy a new device, enter the seed phrase during setup, and all your accounts and funds come right back.
+The seed phrase backup is actually more important than the device itself.